CS361-Assignment-2-Test/MicroserviceA/README.md

 1
 3

-# How to implement the microservice:
+# How to implement the microservice and programmatically data:
 Write request to input.txt

 with open("input.txt", "w") as f: